Charles Belgrave

 Sir Charles Dalrymple Belgrave KBE (9 December 1894 – 28 February 1969) was a British citizen and advisor to the rulers of Bahrain from 1926 until 1957, as "Chief Administrator" or "adviserate".
 He first served under Shaikh Hamad ibn Isa Al Khalifa, and subsequently under his son, Shaikh Salman.

 Early life

 Belgrave was educated at Bedford School and Lincoln College, Oxford.
 During World War I he served in the Imperial Camel Corps, in Sudan, Egypt and Palestine.
-In 1915 he was a member of the Darfur Expedition, for which he was awarded the Sudan Medal and Clasp.
+In 1916 he took part in the Darfur Expedition, for which he was awarded the Sudan Medal and Clasp.
 After the war he was seconded to the Egyptian Government to help the frontier districts administration in the Siwa Oasis.
 He was an Administrative Officer in Tanganyika Territory in 1924–25.

 Belgrave's great-grandfather was Admiral James Richard Dacres who commanded HMS Guerriere as a captain in 1812.

 Recruitment by Bahrain

 In the early 1920s the British in Bahrain were concerned to secure the political stability of the island.
 In 1923 Shaikh Isa ibn Ali Al Khalifa, nearly 80 years old, was induced to hand over power to his son Shaikh Hamad and a series of administrative reforms were carried out.
 After a succession of Political Agents it became apparent that a permanent administrator should be found who would ensure some political continuity.
 Shaikh Hamad agreed to appoint a Personal Adviser employed by himself and not by the British Government, who would help him to modernise the state.

 "Wanted: Young gentleman, age 22 to 28, public school and/or university education, required for service in an Eastern State; good salary and prospects to suitable man, who must be physically fit; highest references; proficiency in languages an advantage. — Write, with full details, to Box S.501, The Times, E.C.4."

 — The Times, 7 August 1925, p.
 1, column 4.

 There were no readily available candidates and the post was advertised in The Times in August 1925.
 It is not known how many applicants there were, but after interviews Charles Belgrave was appointed with an annual salary of £720 – enough for him to get married on.
 During the war he had served with the Frontiers Districts Administration Imperial Camel Corps and had spent two years in the oasis of Siwa Oasis.
 At the time of his appointment he was on leave after two years in the Colonial Service in Tanganyika.
 He brushed up his Arabic at the School of Oriental and African Studies in London and arrived in Bahrain in March 1926, to remain there until 1957.

 In Bahrain, he was commonly referred to as Al Mustashar (المستشار), "the Advisor".
 To his family and friends, he was known as "Carol".